 QD: This development has been quite a bit different in some areas.
 For example, we have a smaller, more focused team, as Company of Heroes peaked at over 100, and we have a better sense of our goals.
 We also have some more maturity and a better sense of what quality means.
 As for what’s the same, we have powerful new technology and gameplay systems that we learn how to better leverage on nearly a daily basis, we still have a lot of passion for history and authenticity, and we have a lot of fun working on the game.

-What are you doing to build upon the game experience?
+What is being done to build upon the experience?

 QD: There are a few things, or maybe it’s really just one thing looked at a few different ways.
 I love the way the game feels and we’ve added some cool new features, but the game still has that Company of Heroes essence.
 In fact, I think the new features help focus on the tactical even more and really help supplement, and improve the original gameplay.
 For example, flanking was important in the original game, but flanking in Company of Heroes 2 feels so much better with the new True Sight line of sight system and infantry vaulting.
 We really want to present a full experience to the player, and that’s something I think the franchise has always done well.
 We try to make sure every ability, every point of contact, every discipline is contributing to the design of a feature so the game looks, feels, and sounds right.